-

 Dr. Sarah D. Smalley

-1875-1952 A native of Newark who practiced in Newark from 1900-1952, for 52 years.
+1875-1952 Dr. Sarah Smalley was native of Newark who practiced in Newark from 1900-1952, for 52 years.
 She was active in the Newark Equal Suffrage League and a charter member of Zonta International.
 She was active in the Essex County Medical Society, practicing at multiple hospitals.
-She was educated in Newark and a graduate of the New York…
+Sarah was educated in Newark and a graduate of…

 -